Nathaniel Fillmore: Later life

 Millard Fillmore assumed the presidency in 1850, and Nathaniel visited him at the White House in 1851.
 President Fillmore and his wife anticipated this visit more than any other, and were concerned that some circumstance requiring Fillmore's attention might prevent it.
-The other guests at the formal reception for Nathaniel Fillmore attended expected to see someone elderly and infirm, given that Millard Fillmore was then 51 years old.
+The other guests at the formal reception Nathaniel Fillmore attended expected to see someone elderly and infirm, given that Millard Fillmore was then 51 years old.
 They were surprised to meet a man, then approaching 80, who noticeably resembled Millard Fillmore, and was in such good health that he did not appear old enough to be the president's father.
 Questioned by a guest who wanted to know how to raise a son to become president, Nathaniel Fillmore alluded to his one-time poverty by replying "Cradle him in a sap trough."

 Death and burial

-He died in East Aurora, New York on March 28, 1863.
+Fillmore died in East Aurora, New York on March 28, 1863.
 He was buried at East Aurora Cemetery, also known as Pioneer Cemetery.